JiuTongBro/vqnerf_release/README.md

 The coordinate system for `nerf`, `mat` and `hw` dataset follows NeRF-Blender, while the coordinate system for `dtu` and `ours` dataset follows NeuS-DTU.

 The `data/test_envs` stores a total of 16 envrionment maps for relighting.
 Eight of them are released by the [nvdiffrec](https://github.com/NVlabs/nvdiffrec), and the other eight are collected by us.
 For some types of the datasets, we flipped those illumination, as the 'upper' direction is reversed in those scenes.

+## Pretrained Weights

+The pretrained weights can be found [here](https://drive.google.com/drive/folders/1CZcpFUSitfyiVPQvkluibs-mf-laxJUE?usp=sharing).
+The `exp/` folder contains the weights for geometry reconstruction, and the `output/` folder contains the weights for decomposition and segmentation.

 ## Geometry Reconstruction